google/codeworld/web/help/GuideUnit1.md

 ~~~~~
 program = drawingOf(nametag)
-nametag = lettering("Camille") & circle(4)
+nametag = lettering("Camille") & circle(4) & rectangle(8, 8)
 ~~~~~

-To sum up, here are the shape functions you can use in your nametag, and the **arguments**, or information inside the parentheses, that each one expects.
+Here are the shape functions you can use in your nametag, and the **arguments**, or information inside the parentheses, that each one expects.

 | Function    | Expected arguments (inside parentheses)            |
 |-------------|----------------------------------------------------|